 A friend recently recommend Liu Cixin’s amazing Three-Body trilogy to me, and I am almost done reading the third book.
 The second book of the series, The Dark Forest, contained an alien spacecraft that I immediately wanted to visualize.
 I highly recommend this trilogy, and will try to avoid spoilers as much as possible!

-The vessel I am referring to is the Trisolaran probe, which is described as a teardrop-shaped craft, about 3.5 meters long, made of a type of exotic matter called ‘strong-interaction material’.
+The vessel I am referring to is the Trisolaran probe or `droplet’, which is described as a teardrop-shaped craft, about 3.5 meters long, made of a type of exotic matter called ‘strong-interaction material’.
 Its surface appears to be perfectly reflective at all wavelengths.

 In this post I’ll describe the way I create images of the probe.
 I only use freely available software (Blender, Python) and assets (a star map from ESA).
 I’ll share the source files at the end of the post.